nogibjj/lisa-mini-project6/README.md

 <img width="1141" alt="Screenshot 2023-10-10 at 9 27 44 PM" src="https://github.com/nogibjj/lisa-mini-project6/assets/46847817/c3696750-1f24-4d26-9779-3a26b9a8cc9a">

-### Step 4: Join the Tables
+### Step 4: Advanced Query on the Table
+1. Write SQL query to find the user who reviewed most of the game, and list all of the game he/she has reviewd, and the review she gave to the games.
+Get the number of games she reviewed and the money she spent on the game
+2. Write SQL query to filter and get all of the games that has the best review, and sort them by price, also list if they are available on MacOs.

+* Note: You can override the primary language by specifying the language magic command % at the beginning of a cell.
+For example: `%python` `%SQL%` `%md`

 ### Things to Explore
-* **Global init scripts** at Admin Account: Global init scripts run on all cluster nodes launched in your workspace.
+* Explore **Global init scripts** feature at Admin Account: Global init scripts run on all cluster nodes launched in your workspace.
 They can help you to enforce consistent cluster configurations across your workspace in a safe, visible, and secure manner.
-*
+* I have issue managing my account and enable Databricks Assistent.
+Need to debug it.

 ## CLI Demo